I. Reliability Fundamentals (29 questions)

 1. Reliability test strategies

-- Identify environmental and use factors (e.g., temperature, humidity, and vibration) and stresses (e.g., severity of service, electrostatic discharge (ESD), throughput, and duty cycle) to which a product may be subjected.
+- Analyze various environmental factors and use conditions such as temperature, humidity, and vibration, along with stresses like severity of service, electrostatic discharge (ESD), throughput, and duty cycle, to which a product may be exposed.
+Incorporate the application of multiple stress factors (e.g., highly accelerated life testing [HALT]) to assess their simultaneous impact on product.
 (Analyze)

 3. Failure consequence

-- Describe the importance of identifying the consequences of failure modes when establishing reliability acceptance criteria.
+- Describe the importance of recognizing the consequences linked to different failure modes, including the severity and occurrence of such failure modes, when establishing reliability acceptance criteria.
 (Understand)

 4. Failure criteria

-- Define and describe failure criteria based on system requirements and warranty terms and conditions.
+- Establish failure criteria by considering customer requirements, user needs, system functions, system requirements, and warranty terms and conditions.
 (Understand)

 5. Test environment